mmistakes/minimal-mistakes/_drafts/fs2.md

 As we can see, the `fold` method works exactly as its Scala counterpart.

-Many other streaming libraries defines streams and transformation on them in terms of _sources_, _pipes_, and _sinks_.
-The elements of a stream are generated by a source, then transformed through a sequence of stages or pipes, and finally consumed by a sink.
-For example, the Akka Stream library has specific types modelling these concepts.
+Many other streaming libraries define streams and transformation in terms of _sources_, _pipes_, and _sinks_.
+A source generates the elements of a stream, then transformed through a sequence of stages or pipes, and finally consumed by a sink.
+For example, the Akka Stream library has specific types modeling these concepts.

-In fs2, the only available type modelling the above streaming concepts is `Pipe[F[_], -I, +O]`.
-To be frank, `Pipe`s are only a type alias for the function `Stream[F, I] => Stream[F, O]`.
-So, a `Pipe[F[_], I, O]` represents nothing more that a function between two streams, the first emitting elements of type `I`, and the second emitting elements of type `O`.
+In fs2, the only available type modeling the above streaming concepts is `Pipe[F[_], -I, +O]`. `Pipe`s are only a type alias for the function `Stream[F, I] => Stream[F, O]`.
+So, a `Pipe[F[_], I, O]` represents nothing more than a function between two streams, the first emitting elements of type `I`, and the second emitting elements of type `O`.

-Using pipes we can make look fs2 streams definition like the definitions of streams in other libraries, representing transformations on streams as a sequence of stages.
+Using pipes, we can look at fs2 streams definition like the definitions of streams in other libraries, representing transformations on streams as a sequence of stages.
 The `through` method applies a pipe to a stream.
-Its internal implementation is really straightforward, since it applies the function defined by the pipe to the stream:
+Its internal implementation is straightforward since it involves the function defined by the pipe to the stream:

 ```scala
 // fs2 library code
 def through[F2[x] >: F[x], O2](f: Stream[F, O] => Stream[F2, O2]): Stream[F2, O2] = f(this)
 ```

-For example, lets transform the `jlActors` streams into a stream containing only the first names of the actors, and finally print them to the console:
+For example, let's transform the `jlActors` streams into a stream containing only the first names of the actors and finally print them to the console:

 ```scala
 val fromActorToStringPipe: Pipe[IO, Actor, String] = in =>